Check out our online facebook support community for parents of kids with mood disorders

 Child and Adolescent Anxiety

 Are you worried that your child has anxiety?
 In this website you will find that childhood anxiety is one of the most commonly and successfully treated of all childhood diagnoses.
 This website will help you to identify kinds of anxiety in your child, learn about medication for child anxiety , and understand where anxiety comes from.
 It will also help you to learn what kind of childhood anxiety treatment and parenting techniques are helpful for child social phobia, separation anxiety, test anxiety, generalized anxiety disorder, and panic disorder.
-You can also learn about the causes of test anxiety, what it looks like , here how to help your child with test anxiety.
+You can also learn about test anxiety what it looks like , here how to help your child with test anxiety.

 Obsessive Compulsive Disorder(OCD) is a unique and debilitating form of anxiety that requires a special form of childhood anxiety treatment called ERP (Exposure and Response Prevention).
 In these pages, you will find information about signs of OCD and details about an OCD diagnosis as well as what some of the effects of ocd may be on your child and family.